 Boston is one of the greatest cities in the United States.
 One of its most exciting towns is the North End.
-Home to Paul Revere’s House, it’s one of the oldest Boston neighborhoods.
+Home to Paul Revere’s House, the North End is one of the oldest Boston neighborhoods.
 Little Italy is a culinary experience.
 It’s the neighborhood where thousands of Italian immigrants inhabited over 100 years ago when the previous migration of Irish immigrants largely moved to other areas.
 Little Italy is home to around 80 Italian restaurants, cafes and delis.
 It is a real treat to visit while in Boston.
-And for fun outdoor festivities, there’s perhaps no better time to visit than during one of the numerous Italian feasts in Boston’s North End that coincide with religious processions, taking place during summer and fall.
+For fun outdoor festivities, there’s perhaps no better time to visit than during one of the numerous Italian feasts in Boston’s North End.
+They coincide with religious processions, taking place during summer and fall.

-We just experienced the annual Fisherman’s Feast, which was a wonderful event filled with singing processions, confetti, food, live bands and carnival games.
+The annual Fisherman’s Feast is a wonderful event filled with singing processions, confetti, food, live bands and carnival games.
 There were probably a hundred food stalls selling pizzas, calzones, cannelloni, kebabs and rice balls.
 We’ve traveled to Italy and never seen a rice ball for sale but this is a popular eat among Italian Bostonians.
 It’s a fried rice ball filled with cheese, marinara sauce and a variety of fillings, which just oozes unhealthy goodness…And that’s just one unique example among the TONS of food around!

 If you missed the Fisherman’s Feast, there are several more upcoming events in the North End, like Saint Anthony’s Feast, that will take place between August 29th-31th, 2014 and Saint Joseph’s Feast from October 3rd-5th, 2014.
 For a complete list of great ‘Little Italy’ events check out the North End Boston calendar!